 Cambridge CB2 1LR

 Ottoline received her BA (1986) and PhD (1990) in Genetics from the University of Cambridge.
 After post-doctoral research at Indiana University and Cambridge, in took up a lectureship at the University of York, where she worked from 1994-2010.
 Among her honours are the Society of Experimental Biology’s President’s Medal (2000), the Royal Society Rosalind Franklin Award (2007), the International Plant Growth Substance Association’s Silver Medal (2010) and the UK Genetics Society Medal (2016).
-She was appointed Commander of the Order of the British Empire in the 2009 New Year Honours list.
+She was appointed a Dame Commander of the Order of the British Empire (DBE) in the 2017 New Year Honours list.
 She is a Fellow of the Royal Society, a Foreign Associate of the US National Academy of Sciences and a Member of the European Molecular Biology Organisation and the Leopoldina.
 She is Chair of the British Society for Developmental Biology, and of the Royal Society’s Science Policy Advisory Group.
 She is Co-Editor in Chief of Current Opinions in Plant Biology and an Editor of Development.
 She is a Fellow of Clare College.

 The Leyser Group's research is aimed at understanding the role of plant hormones in plant developmental plasticity, using the regulation of shoot branching as a model.
 Axillary meristems, which are established in each leaf axil formed from the primary shoot apical meristem, can remain dormant or activate to produce a branch.
 The decision to activate or not involves integration of diverse environmental, physiological and developmental inputs, and is mediated by a network of interacting hormonal signals that generate a rich source of systemically transmitted information, which is locally interpreted to regulate branching.
 At its hub is the polar auxin transport system, which extends throughout the plant, transporting auxin basipetally from shoot apices to the roots.
 The system is dynamically modeled and remodeled by auxin itself.
 Our current data suggest that shoot apical meristems compete for common auxin transport paths to the root.
 High auxin in the main stem, exported from already active meristems, prevents the activation of further meristems by reducing the sink strength of the mains stem for auxin.
 Other hormonal signals can influence branching by modulating the auxin transport network and/or the ability of buds to compete for access to it.
 For example, strigolactones can reduce the accumulation of auxin transporters at the plasma membrane making it more difficult for buds to activate.